importsysu/malmochallenge/README.md

 * [8] Microsoft Co.
 Task and example code for the Malmo Collaborative AI Challenge, [_Github code_](https://github.com/Microsoft/malmo-challenge)

 #### For Video:
-1. strategies: swing, ambush, chase, change ,
+1. strategies: flank, ambush, chase, change ,
 2. different types of agent,
 3. take advantage of the characteristic of the agent